squidbus/MarathonRecomp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug in Unleashed Recompiled
+about: Report a bug in Marathon Recompiled
 type: Bug
 ---

 ### Validation
-- [ ] I have checked the [Issues](https://github.com/hedge-dev/UnleashedRecomp/issues) page to see if my problem has already been reported
+- [ ] I have checked the [Issues](https://github.com/ga2mer/MarathonRecomp/issues) page to see if my problem has already been reported
 - [ ] I have confirmed that this bug does not occur in the original game running on original Xbox 360 hardware

 #### If you have DLC installed, please specify which ones you have.
+- [ ] Episode Shadow Boss Attack
-- [ ] Apotos & Shamar Adventure Pack
+- [ ] Episode Silver Boss Attack
-- [ ] Chun-nan Adventure Pack
+- [ ] Episode Sonic Boss Attack
-- [ ] Empire City & Adabat Adventure Pack
+- [ ] Episode Team Attack Amigo
-- [ ] Holoska Adventure Pack
+- [ ] Mission Pack Shadow Very Hard
-- [ ] Mazuri Adventure Pack
+- [ ] Mission Pack Silver Very Hard
-- [ ] Spagonia Adventure Pack
+- [ ] Mission Pack Sonic Very Hard

 #### If you have mods enabled, please specify which ones you have.
 Provide a list of your enabled mods in Hedge Mod Manager here.
 You will not receive support for issues *caused* by mods.